-- Lift-and-shift migration of existing Oracle RAC databases to Azure. - Migration of existing Oracle databases from on-premises to Azure without reducing uptime SLA. - Design of new mission critical applications for the cloud using the proven database engine.
+- Lift-and-shift migration of existing Oracle RAC databases to Google Cloud. - Migration of existing Oracle databases from on-premises to Google Cloud without reducing uptime SLA. - Design of new mission critical applications for the cloud using the proven database engine.

-This paper provides architectural overview of FlashGrid Cluster for Oracle RAC on Azure.
-It can be used for planning and designing high availability database deployments on Azure.
+This paper provides architectural overview of FlashGrid Cluster for Oracle RAC on Google Cloud.
+It can be used for planning and designing high availability database deployments on Google Cloud.

-Architecture overview
+Architecture Overview

-FlashGrid Cluster is delivered as a fully integrated Infrastructure-as-Code template that can be customized and deployed to your Azure account with a few clicks.
+FlashGrid Cluster is delivered as a fully integrated Infrastructure-as-Code template that can be customized and deployed to your Google Cloud account with a few mouse clicks.

-Key components of FlashGrid Cluster for Oracle RAC on Azure include:
+Key components of FlashGrid Cluster for Oracle RAC on Google Cloud include:

-- Azure Virtual Machines
+- Google Cloud Engine (GCE) Virtual Machines

-- Azure Managed Premium SSD block storage
+- Google Cloud block storage (Hyperdisk or Persistent Disks)

-- FlashGrid Storage Fabric[TM] software
+- FlashGrid Storage Fabric software

-- FlashGrid Cloud Area Network[TM] software
+- FlashGrid Cloud Area Network software

 - Oracle Grid Infrastructure software (includes Oracle Clusterware and Oracle ASM)

 - Oracle RAC database engine

-FlashGrid Cluster for Oracle RAC on Azure: software architecture
+FlashGrid Cluster for Oracle RAC on Google Cloud: software architecture